 On Super Bowl Media Day in 2000, a reporter asked then-Titans defensive tackle Joe Salave'a, "What's your relationship with the football?"
 He replied: "I'd say it's strictly platonic."

 36. There's been a fair amount of back-to-back Super Bowl victories.

 Back-to-back Super Bowl victories aren't as rare as you might think.
 The Packers, Dolphins, 49ers, Cowboys, Broncos, Patriots, and Steelers have all pulled off this feat.
-In fact, Pittsburgh has won back-to-back Super Bowls on two separate occasions.
+In fact, Pittsburgh is the only team to have won back-to-back Super Bowls on two separate occasions.

 37. The Super Bowl has given some popular TV shows a great start.

 38. The 1985 Chicago Bears were nominated for a Grammy.